This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 - Place the almonds in a food processor fitted with the metal blade and pulse until they are finely ground to the consistency of cornmeal.
 Do not over-process them or you will have nut butter.

-- Add the butter, and powdered sugar.
-Pulse the processor a few times then add the flour vanilla, almond extract, and salt.
-Run the food processor until the dough comes together in a clump.
+- Add the flour, vanilla, almond extract, and salt.
+Process until the dough comes together in a clump, scraping down the bowl as needed.

 - Preheat the oven to 375°.
 Line two baking sheets with parchment paper.
 Place the 2 ½ cups of powdered sugar in a large bowl or pie plate and set aside.
 You will use this later to coat the cookies.

-- Roll level teaspoons of dough into small balls and place them about an inch apart on the baking sheets.
-Bake 12 to 15 minutes until they are a pale golden color.
-Let the cookies cool for 3 to 5 minutes on the baking sheets until they are cool enough to handle but still warm.
+- Roll 1½-teaspoon portions of dough into small balls and place them about an inch apart on the baking sheets.
+Bake for 12 to 15 minutes, until the cookies are pale golden.
+Let them cool on the baking sheets for 3 to 5 minutes, just until they’re cool enough to handle but still warm.

 Video